dmelo/g2m2-pages/blog/16/finally-is-executed-even-if-code-returns-inside-try.md

 Tags: java
 */

+# Finally is executed even if code returns inside try

 I came across a piece of code where there was a `return` statement inside the `try` and the `finally` with some code as well.
 I don't have much experience with Java and, until today, `return` meant end of execution for me.
 Then,